turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

 This functionality will be important later.
-Basically we only want to call `run!`, which actuall starts the application, if this file was run directly like this:
+Basically we only want to call `run!`, which actually starts the application, if this file was run directly like this:

 {% terminal %}
 $ ruby app.rb